Providing Quality Water is Our Mission

 - An MCL is different from a public health goal.
 A public health goal is the amount of a contaminant that poses zero risk to public health.
 It is based solely on conservative theoretical public health risk considerations.
 In many cases, it is not possible to remove or reduce a contaminant to the level represented by the public health goal because the technology may not yet exist or may be so costly that it would make tap water unaffordable.

-- Western, like all public water agencies, is required to provide annual Consumer Confidence Reports to our customers that detail local water quality information.
+- Western Water, like all public water agencies, is required to provide annual Consumer Confidence Reports to our customers that detail local water quality information.
 The reports are prepared in accordance with state and federal regulations and include information about the sources of drinking water supplies, what contaminants if any are in those supplies, and how those contaminants may affect public health.
 The reports also indicate how our water supplies compare with state and federal standards.